sourabhxyz/MuftEducation.in/docs/upsc/mathematics_optional/ode/basic.md

 ### Working Rule

-To form the DE from a given eqn in $x$ and $y$, containing arbitrary constants:
+To form the DE from a given eqn in $x$ and $y$, containing $n$ arbitrary constants:

-1. Write down the given eq., differentiate wrt x successively till the count reaches the number of arbitrary constants.
+1. Write down the given eq., differentiate wrt x successively till the count reaches the number of arbitrary constants ($n$).
-2. Eliminate the arbitrary constants from the eqn's obtained in above step.
+2. Eliminate the arbitrary constants from the ($n + 1$) eqn's obtained in above step.

 **Example:** $y = ae^x + be^{-x} + c \cos{x} + d\sin{x}$ which arbitrary constants are $(a, b, c, d)$